logzio/documentation/docs/user-guide/log-management/collaboration/sharing-links.md

-#### How to test your sharing permalink
+### Test your sharing permalink

-You can open your sharing link in an incognito browser window to test it and verify it's working.
+You can open your sharing link in incognito mode to test and verify it's working.